 - Ozurdex® (dexamethasone 700 μg intravitreal implant in applicator) is indicated for the treatment of macular oedema (ME) following branch retinal vein occlusion (BRVO) or central retinal vein occlusion (CRVO).
 It is administered in the hospital setting only.
 Allergan submitted a dossier for its evaluation for reimbursement to the NCPE in November 2011. - 2.
 The submission basecase compares Ozurdex® to observation (no treatment) in RVO overall and in three subgroups; patients with CRVO; BRVO with macular haemorrhage; and BRVO with previous laser.
 A cost utility analysis was submitted based on data from the GENEVA study.
 This was done from the perspective of the payer and using a life time horizon. - 3.
 Data from the large GENEVA study (n=1267) (comprised of identical studies (008 and 009) in (a) CRVO and (b) BRVO) is presented which compares Ozurdex® to sham (placebo).
-Ten per cent of patients overall received laser treatment (of which 90% were BRVO and 10% were CRVO).
+Approximately 90% of patients with CRVO had previous laser treatment compared with approximately 10% of BRVO patients.
 The primary outcomes differ in the studies due to guidance given by regulatory authorities.
 The European Medicines Agency (EMA) used the proportion of patients with a Best Corrected Visual Acuity (BCVA) improvement of 15 or more letters from baseline at Day 180 (Study 009) and Day 90 (Study 008).
 For study 008 (n=599) a significant result was achieved at day 90; 22.4% of the Ozurdex® group and 12.4% of the sham group achieved a 15-letter change from baseline (p=0.008).
 For study 009 (n=668) a statistically significant difference was not observed at day 180 between the Ozurdex® group and the sham group; 23.5% vs. 17% respectively.
 Cumulative response curves indicate that the dexamethasone 700mcg and 350mcg groups reached a 15 letter improvement significantly faster than those receiving sham treatments.